Currencies of Puerto Rico: The provincial coin

 Due to its strategic location, currencies from several countries began circulating in Puerto Rico and used as trade.
 The government often ordered the collection of these coins in exchange for exchange notes.
-The first of these took place in 1857, when a royal decree ordered the gathering of macuquina coins.
+The first of these took place in 1857, when a royal decree ordered the gathering of coins (macuquina).
 These arrived to Puerto Rico in 1813, originally produced by Spain in Venezuela.
 Due to Spanish manufacture, the exchange notes issued for the macuquina featured a 12.5% discount, which left a significant deficit in the government's budget.
 A decade later, coins were brought from the Dominican Republic to Puerto Rico.
 Consequently, the distribution of foreign coins received authorization.
 In 1879, the circulation of Mexican silver was approved in government and official entities, eventually allowing public distribution in 1881.
 However, some saw an opportunity for profit in this and bought Mexican pesos outside of Puerto Rico before importing them, in the process gaining a profit of up to 40 centavos per peso.
 In 1884, a number of different coins were countermarked with a fleur-de-lis for circulation on Puerto Rico.
 Spanish 2, 4 and 8 reales, and 5 and 10 centimos, United States' 20 cents, quarters, halves and dollars were all countermarked and used until they were redeemed in 1894.
 By 1895, the coins circulating in Puerto Rico were mostly Mexican silver, creating a shortage of currency.
 To resolve this, Spain issued a Royal Decree stating that the Mexican coins were to be replaced by ones minted in Madrid, with special coins created exclusively for Puerto Rico.
 To execute this move, exchange notes in one-peso denomination were created.
 Once the exchange concluded in 1896, the provincial coin was already in circulation.
 Silver 20 centavos and 1 peso coins were introduced in 1895, followed in 1896 by silver 5, 10 and 40 centavos.
 The 1 peso coins bore the denomination as "1 PESO = 5 P.TAS".
 These exchanges heavily affected the government's economy.
 Some years later, Ceredo Millán a commercial firm in San Juan obtained some of the now-obsolete Exchange Notes, which were converted into souvenirs and offered as gifts to their clients.